Hari-101/Hari-101.github.io/_posts/2024-12-07-Notes-on-RLHF4LLM.md

   - LLM
   - Notes
 ---

-## One possible MDP Setting in RLHF for LLM at token level
+How could the MDP in the RLHF setting for LLMs look like?
+Let us look at one of the possibilities here ...

 Let the vocabulary be set **V**.
 Let an input query be: